 Shortly after that occurrence another of the gang, named George Ives, was conversing on the street with his friend George Carhart, and not liking the style of his speech, laid him low with a shot from his revolver.

 Another eminent road-agent, named Haze Lyon, owed a citizen of Bannack four hundred dollars for board and lodging, and one morning, having won a large sum of money the night previous at the gaming-table, was asked by his landlord to settle his account.
 He answered the modest request by drawing his revolver and ordering the citizen to dust out, with which gentle command he immediately complied.

-Plummer was tried for the murder of Cleveland, and acquitted on the ground that his opponents language was irritating.
+Plummer was tried for the murder of Cleveland and acquitted on the ground that his opponents’ language was irritating.
 Charles Reeves and a man named Williams, who had fired into a camp of friendly Indians just to see how many they could kill at one shot, were also tried and acquitted.
-Others who had likewise been guilty of heinous offences were also acquitted, and the baser elements of society felt themselves secure in the performance of their lawless deeds, and murder and robbery went on unmolested.
+Others who had likewise been guilty of heinous offenses were also acquitted, and the baser elements of society felt secure in the performance of their lawless deeds, and murder and robbery went on unmolested.